 Video guides from UCAS.

-If you are undecided about whether you should apply for First Year (Broad Based) or Second Year (Fast Track) entry, we advise you to choose First Year entry.
-Later, during Fresher's Week (the week before teaching commences), you will meet your Personal Tutor (PT) who will discuss with you whether First Year or Second Year entry is the best option for you.
+If you are undecided about whether you should apply for First Year (Broad Based) or Second Year (Direct Entry), we advise you to choose First Year entry.
+Later, during Fresher's Week (the week before teaching commences), you will meet your Personal Tutor who will discuss with you whether First Year or Second Year entry is the best option for you.

 If you are unsure whether you should apply for the BSc or MPhys degree, we advise you to apply for an MPhys.
 The degrees have the same content and structure in the first, second and third years, but it is always easier to transfer from an MPhys to a BSc rather than the other way around.
 We do not ask you to commit to a decision until Third Year (Junior Honours).
 Grades allowing, we are very flexible and allow you to swap easily between the two types of degree.